 The components which most significantly affect the timing between the transmit and receive modes are those at Pins 5 (transmit turn-on), 6 (transmit turn-off), 7 (receive turn-on), and 8 (receive turn-off).
-These four timing functions are not independent, but interact since the Tx-Rx comparator operates on a RELATIVE Tx-Rx comparison, rather than on absolute values.
-The components at Pins 11, 12, 13, and 23 affect the timing from the transmit to the idle mode.
-Timing from the idle mode to transmit mode is relatively quick (due to the quick charging of the various capacitors), and is not greatly affected by the component values.
+These four timing functions are not independent, but interact since the Tx-Rx comparison operates on a RELATIVE Tx-Rx comparison, rather than on absolute values.
+The components at Pins 11, 12, 13, and 23 affect the timing from the idle mode to transmit mode is relatively quick (due to the quick charging of the various capacitors), and is not greatly affected by the component values.
 Pins 5-8 do not affect the idle-to-transmit timing since the Tx-Rx comparator must already be in the transmit mode for this to occur.